Ayushsharmagit/github-action-workflow/README.md

 # github-action-workflow
 This repository have the github action workflow code.
-The workflow will be responsible to upload the code on device.
+The workflow will edit the respected .json file and upload to respected repository code on device.

 Requisite